miyakawataku/fluent-plugin-sensu/README.md

   * The source of the check, such as servers or network switches.
   * If this attribute is not specified, the host of sensu-client is considered as the source.
+* `executed`
+  * The timestamp on which the check is executed.
+  * Note that there is also a timestamp attribute named `issued`, which is automatically measured by sensu-client process.
+    Uchiwa, the default dashboard of Sensu, displays `issued` as the timestamp of check results.

 #### `name` attribute